-For faint, read noise-limited events, low read noise and high QE are the most essential CCD characteristics.
-For example, consider two cameras that only differ in their read noise values, one at 3 e- per read per pixel, the other at 10 e-.
-The improvement in SNR due to lower read noise is equivalent to a factor of ten in exposure times or in occultation star brightness.
-The camera with 3 e- read-noise will be able to sense approximately four times as many events as the 10 e- camera at a given SNR limit.
+For faint, read-noise-limited events, low read noise and high QE are the most essential CCD characteristics.
+For example, consider two cameras that only differ in their read-noise values: one at $3 e^{-}$ read-1 pixel-1 and the other at $10 e^{-}$.
+The improvement in S/N due to lower read noise is equivalent to a factor of 10 in exposure times or in occultation star brightness.
+The camera with $3 e^{-}$ read noise will be able to sense approximately four times as many events as the $10 e^{-}$ camera at a given S/N limit.

+1.2.2.2.
 The Case for EMCCDs

-CCD vendors have achieved essentially zero read noise cameras with electron multiplication CCDs (EMCCDs).
-These devices have extended serial registers that amplify the signal from a pixel before it is read by an ADC.
-Even if the ADC has a read noise of 10 or 100 e-, the effective read noise is nearly zero after dividing by the serial register gain factor.
+CCD vendors have achieved essentially zero-read-noise cameras with electron-multiplying CCDs (EMCCDs).
+These devices have extended serial registers that amplify the signal from a pixel before it is read by an analog-to-digital converter (ADC).
+Even if the ADC has a read noise of 10 or 100 e^- , the effective read noise is nearly zero after dividing by the serial register gain factor.
 The downside of these devices is that other noise sources are amplified by the serial register by 40% (Robbins & Hadwen 2003), so using an EMCCD is roughly equivalent to halving the size of the aperture and eliminating read noise from the detector.
-For very faint events, the EMCCD mode can be advantageous, but for cases in which the occulting object is as bright as Pluto, the read-noise is overwhelmed by photon shot noise of the sources, even for 14-inch apertures.
-In §3.1 we present a signal-to-noise calculator and compare the predicted SNR for EMCCD vs. conventional CCD modes.
-EMCCDs also have lower dynamic ranges than conventional read-out CCDs.
-This may not be a factor in occultation observations at high frame rates (e.g., 20 Hz) where all the sources in the frame are read-noise limited, but could potentially prevent the use of a bright comparison star in some cases.
+For very faint events, the EMCCD mode can be advantageous, but for cases in which the occulting object is as bright as Pluto, the read noise is overwhelmed by photon shot noise of the sources, even for 14 inch apertures.
+In § 3.1 we present a S/N calculator and compare the predicted S/N for EMCCD versus conventional CCD modes.
+EMCCDs also have lower dynamic ranges than conventional readout CCDs.
+This may not be a factor in occultation observations at high frame rates (e.g., 20 Hz), where all the sources in the frame are read-noise-limited, but could potentially prevent the use of a bright comparison star in some cases.

-1.2.3 Detector Sensitivity
+1.2.3.
+Detector Sensitivity

 Detector sensitivity, or quantum efficiency, is a simple design goal to articulate: we want the QE to be as close to 100% as possible.
-High QEs are typically achieved by using thinned, back illuminated CCDs.
-At the time that the original PHOT cameras were purchased from Roper Scientific (late 2004), the extra step of thinning and back-illumination raised the company's CCD's QEs from around 40% to 90% over the 0.45 μ m - 0.75 μ m wavelength range.
+High QEs are typically achieved by using thinned, back-illuminated CCDs.
+At the time that the original PHOT cameras were purchased from Roper Scientific (late 2004), the extra step of thinning and back-illumination raised the company's CCD's QEs from around 40% to 90% over the 0.45 μ m- 0.75 μ m wavelength range.

-1.2.4 Dark Current
+1.2.4.
+Dark Current

 Dark current is not a major noise source for most occultations because the exposure times are generally short.
 Nevertheless, cooled CCDs are available and should be part of the purchase decision, since dark current generally doubles for every 7°C rise in detector temperature.
-The nominal dark current for the PhotonMax cameras at -55°C is 0.008 electrons per pixel per second.
+The nominal dark current for the PhotonMax cameras at -55°C is $0.008 \ e^{-1}$ pixel-1 s-1.

-Both the MicroMax and PhotonMax CCDs are thermoelectrically cooled, to -45°C and -80°C, respectively.
-Liquid N2 systems are also available but probably not necessary for occultation observations.
-One concern with a thermoelectrically cooled system is power consumption, which can be several hundred watts during the initial few minutes of cool-down.
-The PHOT systems have been run from a car batteries, but a powerful inverter (capable of more than 800 W at 110 V) was needed to run the CCD, telescope, laptop and timer.
+Both the MicroMax and PhotonMax CCDs are thermoelectrically cooled, to -45° C and -80° C, respectively.
+Liquid N2 systems are also available, but are probably not necessary for occultation observations.
+One concern with a thermoelectrically cooled system is power consumption, which can be several hundred watts during the initial few minutes of cooldown.
+The PHOT systems have been run from a car battery, but a powerful inverter (capable of more than 800 W at 110 V) was needed to run the CCD, telescope, laptop, and timer.

-1.2.5 Accurate Times and Triggered Exposures
+1.2.5.
+Accurate Times and Triggered Exposures